sagar-koirala/TelloESP32/examples/BasicConnection/README.md

 Source code: https://github.com/sagar-koirala/TelloESP32.git

+## Usage Notes
+1. Set your Serial Monitor baud rate to 115200
+2. Replace `TELLO_SSID` with your Tello's SSID if different
+3. Always ensures safe disconnection

 ## Expected Serial Output
 When running correctly, you should see output similar to this (timestamps will vary):
 ```